zaucker/rtfb/README.md

   * Create Queues "Feedback" and "UpdateUserLanguage"

     Make sure that there are no scrips doing funny things to tickets in these queues.
-Specifically (SwitchPlus), add this code at the beginning of the action preparation code of scrips "QueueMover" and "Merge Tickets of same Requestor":
+Specifically (Swizzonic AG), add this code at the beginning of the action preparation code of scrips "QueueMover" and "Merge Tickets of same Requestor":